 - Defining a Microsoft Teams channel in Anodot

 - Microsoft Teams Alert Example

 Note: To set the Microsoft Teams channel as the recipient when creating/editing alerts, see the instructions here.

 Sending Alerts from Anodot to a Microsoft Team

-To send alerts from Anodot to an MS Team:
+To send alerts from Anodot to an Microsoft Team:

 a.
-Choose the relevant channel within MS Teams.
+Choose the relevant channel within Microsoft Teams.

 b.
 Create an incoming webhook integration.

 c.
 Copy the URL to be used for this channel.